1932 Riley Gamecock

 Reputed to have been named after the RAF’s Gloster Gamecock fighter plane, this sporting two seater Riley made its debut at the 1931 Olympia Motor Show as part of the new range of models for the 1932 season.

-The Gamecock attracted considerable interest, being of an entirely new style and featuring an underslung chassis while the body featured a long tail offering good luggage capacity.
+The Gamecock attracted considerable interest, with its low-slung styling while the body featured a long tail offering good luggage capacity.

 The sporting theme was continued with a fold flat windscreen and a rakish, purposeful appearance.